Schumer and McConnell set for another showdown over Democrat-backed elections bill

 Similar fireworks are expected Tuesday in what could be a marathon meeting.

 Punchbowl News reported Tuesday that Republicans plan to offer more than 100 amendments to the bill during the markup.
 Sen. Bill Hagerty, R-Tenn., said Monday that he'd filed more than 20 amendments to the bill on his own.
+A spokesperson for Sen. Ted Cruz, R-Texas, said the senator has 46 amendments.

 SCHUMER, MCCONNELL SPAR OVER DEMS' S.1 ELECTION BILL DURING RARE COMMITTEE APPEARANCE: 'SHAME!'